synaq/api-quick-start/README.md

 The API supports migrating domains between products by linking a domain to an appropriately configured new package.
 This allows resellers to easily up-sell end customers to product bundles with new options, or to move them to products which do not include services which they do not need, rather than having to cancel an account entirely.

-The procedure for migrating between products is explained in detail in the section on Product Migrations.
+The procedure for migrating between products is explained in detail in the section on [Migrating a domain from one product to another](#migrating-a-domain-from-one-product-to-another)

 ## Product bundles